llamicron/wheres_my_pi/readme.md

 # Where's my Pi?
 This is a small application that sends a machines IP addresses to your discord webhook when it boots up.
 I use it to keep track on my raspberry Pis.
 They get new IP addresses every once in a while, and I hate having to go to my modem homepage or connect a keyboard and monitor just to figure out the IP so I can remote into them anyway.
 Now you can just restart them and it'll send you the IP.

+# Nightly note
+This requires rust nightly.
+I wrote it a long time ago.
+I'll try to port it to stable 2021 soon.

 # Usage
 Install with cargo